dm03514/blog/go/introduction-to-race-conditions/README.md

 ## Concurrency In Go

-In go concurrency is achieved through Gorouotines.
+In go, concurrency is achieved through Goroutines.
 Goroutines are normal functions executed using the `go` statement!

 ```
 SHOW EXAMPLE OF GO PROGRAM EXECUTING